Nestor Makhno: Integration into the Red Army

-By April 1919, the newspaper Pravda was publishing glowing reports of Makhno's activities, praising him for his opposition to Ukrainian nationalism, his successful assault against Katerynoslav, and his continued successes against the White movement.
-These reports also detailed Makhno's widespread support amongst the Ukrainian peasantry.
-However, this did not stop Pavel Dybenko from declaring the insurgents' subsequent regional congresses to be "counter-revolutionary."
-Its participants were outlawed and Makhno was ordered to prevent future congresses from taking place.
-The Makhnovist Military Revolutionary Council issued an excoriating reply to Dybenko rejecting his demands out of hand.
+By April 1919, the newspaper Pravda was publishing glowing reports of Makhno's activities, praising his opposition to Ukrainian nationalism, his successful assault against Katerynoslav, and his continued successes against the White movement.
+These reports also detailed Makhno's widespread support among the Ukrainian peasantry.
+This did not stop Dybenko from declaring the insurgents' subsequent regional congresses to be "counter-revolutionary", outlawing their participants, and ordering Makhno to prevent future congresses.
+The Makhnovist Military Revolutionary Council issued an excoriating reply to Dybenko rejecting his demands.

-To resolve the dispute, Makhno invited Vladimir Antonov-Ovseenko to visit Huliaipole, which impressed the Ukrainian commander-in-chief and allayed his concerns about Makhno's command.
+To resolve the dispute, Makhno invited Ukrainian Soviet Army Commander-in-Chief Vladimir Antonov-Ovseenko to visit Huliaipole, which impressed him and allayed his doubts about Makhno's command.
 Upon his return, Antonov-Ovseenko openly praised Makhno and the insurgents, criticizing the Bolshevik press for publishing misinformation about Makhno and requesting the Makhnovists be supplied with the necessary equipment.
-His reports quickly attracted Lev Kamenev to himself visit Huliaipole the very next week.
+His reports quickly attracted Politburo member Lev Kamenev to himself visit Huliaipole the very next week.
 Kamenev too was greeted by Makhno and his new wife Halyna Kuzmenko, who gave the Bolshevik functionary a tour of the town, making sure to show off a tree where Makhno had personally lynched a White army officer.
 Despite disagreements between the two over the autonomy of the insurgent movement, Kamenev bade farewell to Makhno with an embrace and warm words.
 Kamenev immediately published an open letter to Makhno, praising him as an "honest and courageous fighter" in the war against the White movement.